Employee retention

 Employee retention is the ability of an organization to retain its employees and ensure sustainability.
 Employee retention can be represented by a simple statistic (for example, a retention rate of 80% usually indicates that an organization kept 80% of its employees in a given period).
 Employee retention is also the strategies employers use to try to retain the employees in their workforce.

-A distinction should be drawn between low-performing employees and top performers, and efforts to retain employees should be targeted at valuable, contributing employees.
-Employee turnover is a sign of deeper issues that have not been resolved, which may include low employee morale, absence of a clear career path, lack of recognition, poor employee-manager relationships or many other issues.
-A lack of job satisfaction and commitment to the organization can also cause an employee to withdraw and begin looking for other opportunities.
-Pay sometimes plays a smaller role in inducing turnover as is typically believed.

 In a business setting, the goal of employers is usually to decrease employee turnover, thereby decreasing training costs, recruitment costs and loss of talent and of organisational knowledge.
-By implementing lessons learned from key organizational behavior concepts, employers can improve retention rates and decrease the associated costs of high turnover.
 Some employers seek "positive turnover" whereby they aim to maintain only those employees whom they consider to be high performers.

-In today's environmental conscious behavior society, companies that are more responsible towards environment and sustainability practices can attract and retain employees.
-Employees like to be associated with companies that are environmentally friendly.

 Cost of turnover

 Studies have shown that cost related to directly replacing an employee can be as high as 50–60% of the employee's annual salary, but the total cost of turnover can reach as high as 90–200% of the employee's annual salary.
-These costs include candidate views, new hire training, the recruiter's salary, separation processing, job errors, lost sales, reduced morale and a number of other costs to the organization.
+These costs include candidate views, new hire training, the internal recruiter's salary, the costs to retain a 3rd party recruiter, separation processing, job errors, lost sales, reduced morale and a number of other costs to the organization.
 Turnover also affects organizational performance.
 High-turnover industries such as retailing, food services, call centres, elder-care nurses, and salespeople make up almost a quarter of the United States population.
 Replacing workers in these industries is less expensive than in other, more stable, employment fields but costs can still reach over $500 per employee.
+As of November 2022, Gallup found that 49% of U.S. employees were watching for or actively seeking a new job.